U.S. judge says she is troubled by Apple $450 million e-books deal

 | NEW YORK

-NEW YORK A U.S. judge on Thursday expressed concern over a proposed $450 million settlement of claims Apple Inc (AAPL.O) conspired with five publishers to fix e-book prices, saying its provisions could drastically reduce money paid to consumers depending on appeals.
+NEW YORK A U.S. judge on Thursday expressed concern over a proposed $450 million (264.9 million pounds) settlement of claims Apple Inc conspired with five publishers to fix e-book prices, saying its provisions could drastically reduce money paid to consumers depending on appeals.

 U.S. District Judge Denise Cote in Manhattan said she found "most troubling" a clause requiring Apple to pay only $70 million if an appeals court reversed her finding that the company is liable for antitrust violations and sent it back to her for further proceedings.